-While all but Black Panther and Black Widow eventually DID have films, I think only the Blade project and the Spider-Man animated series are actually the same projects being discussed at the time.
+While all but Black Panther and Black Widow eventually DID have films (in a recent Movie Legends Revealed, I discussed how Black Widow almost DID have her own film!), I think only the Blade project and the Spider-Man animated series are actually the same projects being discussed at the time.

 Finally, when all the other heroes return from their various spotlight missions, (the Fantastic Four one with Herb Trimpe art is particularly trippy, as is Thunderstrike’s trip to a comic book store with Tom Morgan art) Doctor Strange informs Doctor Doom that Marvel is in great shape and there’s nothing Doom can do to stop it.

 But that is not a surprise to Doom…